Engee documentation

 Introduction

-In this example, code generation from the Engee model for the 1986BE91T microcontroller from PKK Milandr a.s. is considered.
-The model reproduces the operation of "running lights" on the microcontroller debug board, the project is built in the Keil μVision environment, and the executable code is loaded via the J-Link debugger.
+In this example, we consider the generation of code from the Engee model for the 1986VE91T microcontroller from PKK Milander JSC.
+The model reproduces the operation of the "running lights" on the microcontroller's debugging board, the project is assembled in the Keil MKVISION environment, and the executable code is loaded through the J-Link debugger.

 Hardware part

-The example tests the operation of the digital outputs PORT_Pin_10 - PORT_Pin_14 of the PORTD port of the microcontroller, which are connected to the LEDs VD5 - VD9 on the debug board.
-To test the operation we will reproduce "running light" - sequential switching on and off of LEDs.
-The ON time of each LED is set to 100 ms.
+The example tests the operation of digital outputs.
+PORT_Pin_10 - PORT_Pin_14 the port PORTD microcontrollers that are connected to LEDs VD5 - VD9 on the debugging board.
+To test the operation, we will reproduce the "running fire" - the sequential switching on and off of LEDs.
+The turn-on time of each LED is set to 100 ms.

-The example model is mdr32f9q1_running_lights.engee.
-The duration of the high level signal output to the digital outputs is set in the model by the block period_msec.
+The example model - mdr32f9q1_running_lights.engee.
+The duration of the high-level signal output to the digital outputs is set in the model by the block period_msec.

 model_2.jpg